phanclan/vault-benchmark-perfstandbys/docs/slides/nomad.md

 - Keep in mind that Prometheus sends alerts to Alertmanager.
 - It is then Alertmanager's job to send out the notifications on those alerts to any designated [<u>**receiver**][40]</u>.

-Create a job for Alertmanager and named it `alertmanager.nomad`
+Create a job for Alertmanager and name it `alertmanager.nomad`

 ```go